|

 A one-page summary of findings from bruising research (PDF) can be downloaded with Adobe Reader software and is available in English, Japanese, Russian, Spanish, Tagalog, and Vietnamese.

-To view a 10-minute video from the 2009 National Institute of Justice Conference session on Research in Action: An Elder Abuse Study Impacts How Law Enforcement Work Their Cases: visit http://www.ojp.usdoj.gov/nij/events/nij_conference/2009/welcome.htm and click on the fifth link in the blue bar menu on the right side of the page.
+To view a video from the 2009 National Institute of Justice Conference session on Research in Action: An Elder Abuse Study Impacts How Law Enforcement Work Their Cases: visit https://nij.ojp.gov/media/video/18546

 Listen to a 12-minute podcast about the study and findings: Bruising in Older Adults: Accidental and Inflicted (audio mp3)